Last updated: August 12, 2021

 NOTE: The ESIGN Act is a federal law passed in 2000.
 It grants legal recognition to electronic signatures and records if all parties to a contract choose to use electronic documents and to sign them electronically.
 No contract, signature, or record shall be denied legal effect solely because it is in electronic form.

-After the recession and many layoffs in the pharma industry, there is often one admin assistant supporting six people or a whole department.
+There is often one admin assistant supporting up to six people or a whole department.
 That means a greater administrative burden on stakeholders.
 Let’s say there is an SOW that a stakeholder has the authority to sign.
 The stakeholder has to read the contract, print it out, sign and scan it, and email the signed copy to the supplier.
 When you receive 75 emails a day, that task may fall to the bottom of the list.

 The Purchase Order